nikbearbrown/branding-and-ai/chapters/19-professional-presence-and-launch.md

 <!-- → [TABLE: Ten-slide specification — columns: slide number, name, one-line content spec, speaking time, the single most important element] -->

-### Opening and closing
+### Opening and Closing

 Open in scene, not in introduction.
 The first sixty seconds are when the audience decides whether to pay attention. *"Hi, I am [name] and today I will be presenting..."* wastes those sixty seconds.

 *"It is 7:45 on a Tuesday morning.
 A marketing manager at a mid-sized B2B company opens her laptop.
 The first thing she does is check what happened in her competitor landscape overnight — and it takes her forty-five minutes of tab-switching across six dashboards.
 My tool does that in ninety seconds.
 Here is how."*

 That version earns attention.
-The difference between an opening that loses the room and one that earns it is almost always whether the presenter opened in scene or opened in introduction.
+The difference is whether the presenter opened in scene or opened in introduction.

 <!-- → [TABLE: Generic vs. scene opening comparisons — three side-by-side pairs — the pattern becomes replicable after seeing it twice] -->